 More inexpensive ebook goodies!

-You can now download Stephen King's Holly for only 2.99$ by following this Amazon Associate link.
+You can now download William Gibson's Mona Lisa Overdrive for only 1.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: